Zequez/logseq-vault/pages/Map of How to Consciously Feel.md

 - Thirty-minutes partner exercise to be done once or twice per week.
 It's a simple, safe and effective way to learn how to consciously feel.
 - It's a partner exercise, not to be done alone.
-It
+It won't help you to do it alone. [[Communication persist until it's received]].
+For communication to be received there needs to be someone there to